Preserving the Past: A Guide to Heritage Windows & Doors in Historic Market Towns

 Feature Traditional Timber Residence 9 / Roseview

 Aesthetics 100% Authentic.
-The only option for Grade I/II* Listed buildings.
+The absolute only legal option for Grade I/II* Listed buildings.
 Indistinguishable from timber from the kerbside.
-Features mechanical joints & woodgrain finish.
+Features genuine mechanical joints and a textured woodgrain finish.

 Maintenance High.
-Requires sanding, treating, and repainting every 5-7 years to prevent rot.
+Requires heavy sanding, treating, and repainting every 5-7 years to prevent wet rot.
 Zero.
 Simply wipe down with soapy water.
-Will not rot, warp, or flake.
+It will definitely never rot, warp, or flake.

-Thermal Efficiency Good (if double glazed), but timber moves with temperature, eventually causing drafts.
+Thermal Efficiency Good (if officially double glazed), but timber constantly moves with temperature, eventually causing drafts.
 Excellent.
-Multi-chambered profiles achieve A+ Energy Ratings easily.
+Highly engineered multi-chambered profiles achieve A+ Energy Ratings effortlessly.

-Cost High initial investment + ongoing maintenance costs.
-Lower initial cost and zero maintenance costs over the lifespan.
+Cost High initial investment paired with ongoing, expensive maintenance costs.
+Lower initial cost and absolutely zero maintenance costs over the entire lifespan.

 Usually, yes.
-If you live in a designated Conservation Area (like parts of Marlborough or Alresford), you are often subject to an “Article 4 Direction.”
-This removes your permitted development rights.
+If you reside in a highly designated Conservation Area (like parts of Marlborough or Alresford), you are frequently subject to a strict “Article 4 Direction.”
+Ultimately, this explicitly removes your standard permitted development rights.
+You must, therefore, replace windows on a strict “like-for-like” basis regarding exterior appearance, material, and opening method.
+For complete clarity on exactly what is required legally, we advise reading the Official Government Planning Portal Guide Gov.uk.

-We can even offer dual colours—for example, Agate Grey on the outside to match the street, and English Oak on the inside to match your furniture.
+Yes, absolutely.
+We proudly offer a vast, highly curated range of heritage colours including classic Painswick, beautiful Chartwell Green, elegant Clotted Cream, and perfectly Grained White.
+We can even offer clever dual colours—for example, Agate Grey on the outside to perfectly match the historic street, and English Oak on the inside to match your interior furniture.

-In these cases, we recommend Secondary Glazing.
-This sits inside your existing window, retaining the historic fabric of the building while significantly reducing noise and heat loss.
+If your precious property is fully Listed, you generally cannot legally use PVC-u or timber-alternatives for the external frames under any circumstances.
+In these highly restricted cases, we heavily recommend installing Secondary Glazing.
+This sits discreetly inside your existing window, fully retaining the historic fabric of the building while significantly reducing external street noise and massive heat loss.

 ×